Sirikkadhey: Production

 Sirikkadhey was produced by S. S. Vasan under Sri Ranjani Pictures.
 It is an anthology film consisting of five short comedy films: Adangapidari, Malai Kannan, Yama Vadhanai, Poli Samiyar and Puli Vettai.
 Adangapidari was directed by R. Prakash and featured Kothamangalam Subbu alongside T. Mani Iyer, T. Krishnaveni, K. N. Rajam and K. N. Kamalam.
 Malai Kannan was directed and photographed by Jiten Banerjee, and featured M. S. Murugesan, E. Krishnamoorthi, P. Sama, P. S. Gnanam, Nagalakshmi, Radha Bai and Meenakshi.
 Banerjee also directed Yama Vadhanai.
 Poli Samiyar starred N. S. Krishnan, T. A. Mathuram, T. S. Durairaj and M. R. Swaminathan.
 In the books Memories of Madras by Randor Guy and Sadhanaigal Padaitha Thamizh Thiraipada Varalaru by Film News Anandan, it is not mentioned who directed Poli Samiyar and Puli Vettai.
 The whole film was shot at Newton Studios in Madras (now Chennai).
-Many sources such as B. Vijaykumar of The Hindu, Rahul R. of Deccan Herald, and Deepa Venkatraman of Open consider Sirikkadhey to be the first Indian anthology film.
+It is widely recognised as the first anthology film in India.